-Dubai Expo 2020 is not far off and Dubai is already building its future.
+Expo 2020 Dubai is not far off and Dubai is already building its future.
 It will be the first world exhibition in a Middle Eastern country and full of surprises await you.
-World Expo 2020 will be held in Dubai, in the United Arab Emirates, between 20 October 2020 and 10 April 2021.
+World Expo 2020 Dubai will be held in Dubai, United Arab Emirates between Fri, Oct 1, 2021 to Thu, Mar 31, 2022.
 The Expo site, which will cover a total of 438 hectares, is located in the Dubai South district, near the Al Maktoum International Airport.

 The first ever World’s Fair was held in London in 1851.
 Since then, it has grown in size and importance to become one of the largest international events, attracting millions of visitors every five years from all over the world. to the organizing city.
 Each edition acts as a major catalyst for economic growth at the chosen site, which is why the World Expo generates such competition for the right to organize this historic event.

 In 2010, in order to prepare for such growth, the Dubai government set up a committee comprising the Dubai Municipality, the Roads and Transport Agency, the Electricity and Water Agency, Dubai Civil Aviation, the Department of Land Affairs and the Dubai Maritime City, with the goal of developing a master plan for the city in anticipation of 2020.

 Three growth scenarios have been developed, but Dubai is on track to follow the “strong growth” scenario rather than those of medium or low growth.

 This rapid growth is partly due to the influx of residents following the events of the Arab Spring, but Expo 2020 Dubai is also involved since the event offers the prospect of new jobs.

 With such an influx of new residents comes the question of housing, jobs, infrastructure, resources and services needed.
 In this context, training opportunities and career opportunities abound for architects, construction professionals and, perhaps even more so, urban planners.